COMMUNICATION COLLABORATION COOPERATION

 WELCOME TO WOMEN

 The Annual WIFLE Leadership Training is open to all employees of law enforcement agencies including interns, stay-in-schools, temps, etc. Experts showcase best practices to enhance skills, focus on subjects to navigate and balance your career from the day you start till the day you retire.
 We hold sessions on suicide, retirement, generational issues in leadership, professional responsibility, and more.
-Check the WIFLE Foundation website for 2022 details.
-Registration opens in February 2021.
+Registration is open for the 22nd Annual Leadership Training in Phoenix, Arizona.
+View website:

 WIFLE Foundation Awards

 The Annual WIFLE Foundation Awards Programs recognize women and men in law enforcement who demonstrated excellence, outstanding dedication and perseverance to their profession.
 The Awards presentation ceremony is one of the highlights of the Leadership Training.
 Agencies can nominate individuals in a multitude of categories.
 WIFLE is the only nonprofit organization which actively highlights and awards women and men in federal law enforcement.
-Check the WIFLE Foundation website for 2020 recipients.
-Nominations open in February 2022.
+Check the WIFLE Foundation website for WIFLE 2022 nomination forms.

 The WIFLE Foundation provides scholarships to college students who will enter law enforcement fields and who have excellent academic potential, superior achievement, and a devout commitment to serving their local communities.
 WIFLE is proud of the superior accomplishments of all of the Scholarship recipients.
 Collectively, WIFLE’s honorees have maintained their commitment to academic excellence and to upholding the honorable tenets of the law enforcement profession.
-Check the WIFLE Foundation website for 2020 recipients.
-Applications open in February 2022.
+Check the WIFLE Foundation website for 2022 applications.